Jon Hansen: Tenure

 In 2010, Hansen defeated incumbent Democrat Oran Sorenson, winning a seat in the South Dakota House of Representatives.
 Hansen was reelected in 2012.
 In 2013, Hansen left public office to attend the University of South Dakota School of Law.
 Upon Hansen's departure, Governor Dennis Daugaard said, "in his second term, Jon has already stood out as a leader, and I hope to see him return to public service in the future."

 In 2018, Hansen returned to the South Dakota House of Representatives by defeating incumbent Democrat Dan Ahlers.
 Hansen was also victorious in a Republican primary election earlier that same year.

-Hansen Represents South Dakota's 25th Legislative District, which "includes the towns and rural areas surrounding Baltic, Colton, Dell Rapids, Garretson, Lyons, Rowena, Sherman, Split Rock Township, Valley Springs, and eastern Sioux Falls."
+Hansen Represents South Dakota's 25th Legislative District, which "includes the towns and rural areas surrounding Baltic, Colton, Dell Rapids, Garretson, Lyons, Flandreau, Sherman, Crooks, Humboldt, Colman, Trent and northern Sioux Falls."

 Leadership Positions

-Hansen currently serves as Speaker Pro Tempore of the House of Representatives.
+Hansen currently serves as Speaker of the House of Representatives.

-Hansen currently serves as Chairman of the House Judiciary Committee.
+Hansen currently serves as Chairman of the House Legislative Procedure Committee.
+He also served as Chairman of the House Judiciary Committee from 2019-2024.
 Hansen also served as Vice Chairman of the House Judiciary Committee in 2013.